 For these reasons, PPMD has developed a resource called Education Matters, which is a guide for both families and teachers to help children living with Duchenne be set up for success at school.
-We also have many class-room resources on our website (parentprojectmd.org/classroom).
+This guide is available alongside additional classroom resources on our website (parentprojectmd.org/classroom).